-Energy Efficiency and Conservation Activity
+Energy Efficiency and Conservation Activities

-Level Energy Efficiency and Conservation Activity Reported Silver In March 2016, the Davis City Council, along with Yolo County Board of Supervisors, unanimously agreed to form a Joint Powers Agency to purchase electricity for residents and businesses in the city and unincorporated area of the county through a community choice energy (aggregation) program.
-The JPA eventually will be open to other cities within Yolo County that wish to participate. www.cityofdavis.org/city-hall/ community-development-and-sustainability/sustainability-program/ community-choice-energy 2016
+1. In March 2016, the city council, along with Yolo County Board of Supervisors, unanimously agreed to form a Joint Powers Agency to purchase electricity for residents and businesses in the city and unincorporated area of the county through a community choice energy (aggregation) program.
+The JPA eventually will be open to other cities within Yolo County that wish to participate.

-Level Energy Efficiency and Conservation Activities Reported Gold In 2014 Davis approved a new outdoor lighting retrofit project.
+- 2. In 2014, Davis approved a new outdoor lighting retrofit project.
 Starting in spring 2016, the city will install about 1200 park and greenbelt LED lights in more than 20 city parks and in 50 miles of greenbelts.
-The new lights will be bi-level lighting that saves more than 60% compared to an equivalent LED fixture and close to over 85% compared to the exiting high pressure sodium lighting system.
-2016 2.
-In 2014, Davis began replacing 2650 city-owned cobrahead streetlights with LED light fixtures, reducing energy use more than 70 percent over the existing high pressure sodium streetlights (and 30% energy savings over standard LED fixtures).
+The new lights will be bi-level lighting that saves more than 60% compared to an equivalent LED fixture and close to over 85% compared to the exiting high pressure sodium lighting system. - 3.
+In 2014, Davis began replacing 2650 city-owned cobrahead streetlights with LED light fixtures, reducing energy use more than 70% over the existing high pressure sodium streetlights (and 30% energy savings over standard LED fixtures).
 The project cost \$1.2 million and was completed in August 2015.
-As part of the project, the city is also evaluating the quality of the light from the LED fixtures, which has helped advance the understanding of the need to consider lighting quality when switching to LEDs.
-City staff have been contacted by other cities to learn more about this issue, including questions from Honolulu, Phoenix, Denver, Houston, Sebastopol, and Dundin, New Zealand.